machage9603/machage9603/README.md

-- 👋 Hi, I’m Mike Machage
+👋 Hi, I’m Mike Machage
-- 👀 I’m interested in software engineer postulant
+💻I am currently upskilling in C and Python.
-- 🌱 I’m currently learning in ALX Africa and Harvard University via EdX
+📚keeping up with tech while learning in ALX Africa and Harvard University via EdX 📩 mikemachage@gmail.com
-- 💞️ I’m looking to collaborate on software/application development
-- 📫 You can reach me on any of my socials, business strictly mikemachage@gmail.com
+😂"Documentation is like sex; when it's good, it's very, very good, and when it's bad, it's better than nothing."

 <!---
 9603nix/9603nix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.